chenny408/whirlwind-unity-plugin/README.md

 >class in UnityEngine / Inherits from: MonoBehaviour

 <h2>Description</h2>
-The Whirlwind Controller provides access variable and functions for the Vortx haptic system.<br>
+The Whirlwind Controller provides access variables and functions for the Vortx haptic system.<br>

 It is used to check hardware status and trigger actions for air effects such as airflow speed, temperature levels, and burst events.<br>